mattaperkins/spectrum-eink2/README.md

 Remote UDP Network alarm  display for Inkpad 6 plus Eink display.

-send packets to diplay as UDP.
+send packets to display as UDP.
 Begin with time in HH:MM format (24 hour) time only updates prefix with a "T"
 Phone call updates prefix with a "P" (displays in bottom box)

-GUI inkplate editor is at https://inkplate.io/home/gui-editor/ if modfication is needed.
+GUI inkplate editor is at https://inkplate.io/home/gui-editor/ if modification is needed.

-Use the following bash script on a unix host to update the clock every 5 min or so.
+Use the following bash script on a Unix host to update the clock every 5 min or so.
 Update IP to the IP of your inkplate.

 <pre>